On this page

 - Schools and students for each delivery model

-- The 'alternate provision' model
+- The 'alternative provision' model

 - Food safety for the programme